MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-performance-profiling-cloud-services.md

 ## Profiling a cloud service in Azure

 When you publish your cloud service from Visual Studio, you can profile the service and specify the profiling settings that give you the information that you want.
 A profiling session is started for each instance of a role.
-For more information about how to publish your service from Visual Studio, see [Publishing to an Azure Cloud Service from Visual Studio](vs-azure-tools-publishing-a-cloud-service.md).
+For more information about how to publish your service from Visual Studio, see [Publishing to an Azure Cloud Services (extended support) from Visual Studio](vs-azure-tools-publishing-a-cloud-service.md).

 To understand more about performance profiling in Visual Studio, see [Beginners Guide to Performance Profiling](../profiling/beginners-guide-to-performance-profiling.md) and [Analyzing Application Performance by Using Profiling Tools](../profiling/performance-explorer.md).